bitfalls/bitfalls_content/authors/bruno-skvorc/state-channel/en_US/final.md

 ## State Channels

 If you've been in Ethereum long enough, you probably remember the time [CryptoKitties](https://bitfalls.com/2018/02/18/15-alternatives-cryptokitties-no-idea-existed/) slowed the whole network down because of pending transactions.
-Around that time, the idea of payment channels started to take shape across the various blockchain projects.
+Around that time, the idea of payment channels started to take more concrete shape across the various blockchain projects.

 ### Payment Channels